gduclaux/FieldMoveProjectImporter_QGIS/README.md

 Save repository to disk as a [zip file](https://github.com/gduclaux/FieldMoveProjectImporter_QGIS/archive/refs/heads/main.zip).
 Use *QGIS Plugin Manager* to load directly the FieldMoveProjectImporter plugin from zip file.
 If in doudt about plugin installation from a zip file watch this [short video](https://www.youtube.com/watch?v=AUQouvFyt34).

+_NB: This plugin has been developed and tested on OSX and tested Windows 11 with QGIS 3.40(LTR), if you encounter any issues please report them in the issue tracker providing information about the OS system and the version of QGIS you have been using._

 ## Usage